yazaldefilimone/yazaldefilimone/README.md

 <samp>

-I strongly love low-level details of computers and mathematics.
+I strongly love low-level details of computers and mathematics. non-expert. trying to be a scientist.
 <!--

 I'm the computer person. why do you ask.